Biography

 As an executive producer, Rae helped bring to life A Black Lady Sketch Show, an innovative sketch comedy that offers a platform for Black women in comedy —an area where they have historically been underrepresented.

 With various sketches ranging from the fantastical to the mundane, the show breaks new ground with its all-black women writer’s room and directing team.
-The series has been recognized for its originality, winning awards and critical acclaim.
+The series has been recognised for its originality, winning awards and critical acclaim.
 It showcases the breadth of talent among Black women comedians and provides a space for their comedic voices to shine in a genre that often lacks diversity.

 Issa Rae on the Big Screen